 - For Samosa Patti dough, take Maida/All Purpose Flour, Salt & Oil in a big bowl.

 - Mix everything well & then use water to knead the soft dough like Paratha.
-I used ¾ Cup Water approx.
+I used ¾ Cup of Water approx.

-- Smoothen the dough using little bit of oil.
+- Smoothen the dough using little bit oil.
 Cover & let the dough rest for 20 mins.

-- For layered roti, roll 1 ball in to thin roti shape, keep aside and then roll one more ball.
+- For layered roti, roll 1 ball in to thin roti shape, keep it aside and then roll one more ball.

 - Now apply a layer of oil on one roti and then place the second rolled roti over it.

-- Then press the roti so it sticks and then using maida roll roti as thin as possible.
+- Then press the roti so it sticks and then using maida roll the roti as thin as possible.

 - Now lightly roast the rotis on both sides on low flame till bubbles appear.
 It takes approx 30 sec on one side.
 Once bubbles appear turn it over and roast on another side.